jhatheisen/SpareBnB/README.md

         "Country is required",
         "Latitude is not valid",
         "Longitude is not valid",
-        "Name must be less than 50 characters", "Description is required",
+        "Name must be between 1 and 50 characters", "Description is required",
         "Price per day is required"
       ]